tramitit/guides/en/romania/lease_agreement.md

 ---
-title: "Lease Agreement"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Romania"]
+categories:
-meta_title: "Understanding Lease Agreement in Romania"
+- Romania
+date: '2024-06-07'
-description: "Guide on how to formulate legal and binding lease agreement contracts in Romania"
+description: Learn the steps to draft and register a lease agreement in Romania, including required documents and legal procedures for tenants and landlords.
 draft: false
+meta_title: Lease Agreement Guide for Renting Property in Romania
+title: Lease Agreement Guide for Renting Property in Romania
-translationKey: "romania-lease_agreement"
+translationKey: romania-lease_agreement
 ---

 ## Description
 ### What is it?